DSPG Young Scholars Program banner

 The Data Science for the Public Good (DSPG) Young Scholars program is an immersive summer program that engages students from across Iowa to work together on projects that address local and state government challenges around critical social issues relevant in the world today.
 DSPG resident scholars conduct research at the intersection of statistics, computation, and the social sciences to determine how information generated within every community can be leveraged to improve quality of life and inform public policy.
 This program provides an excellent opportunity to develop a professional portfolio, expand your networks, and learn about the application of data science.

-The summer 2023 program runs from mid May to July 14th.
+The summer 2024 program runs from May 15th to July 26th.
 Working in teams, fellows and interns collaborate with project stakeholders and research faculty across the Iowa State University.
 Research teams combine disciplines including statistics, data science, and the social and behavioral sciences to address complex problems proposed by local, state, and non-profit agencies.
 Students work on multiple projects and interact with different scholars, faculty, and sponsors over the course of the training program.

 To learn about previous projects, see the Past Projects. link above